mlenarsic/zvestoba/README.md

 # Project Zvestoba
 ## Namen
 Application **Zvestoba** (Loyalty) enables user collection of loyalty points.
-User collects points when using services. *User's collected points* growth depends on worth of service used.
-The user can than collected points use for special offers with different providers.
+User collects points when using services.
+User's collected points growth depends on worth of service used.
+The user can than use collected points for special offers from different providers.
 The app is built as a project for the Software Development Processes course at Faculty of Computer and Information Science, University of Ljubljana.
 ## Prerequsites
 This is a **maven** project written in **Java** with a simple **Angular5** example frontend.
 It uses **JPA** for databse access.